 - Shares – Can be held on behalf of children, either in trust (below) or directly.
 Dividends of up to £2,000 per annum per child can be received tax free.

 - Trusts – Can be useful for holding investments for children until a specified age, whilst keeping the income under the control of the trustees.
 Although the trust will pay tax itself, any money paid out comes with a tax credit attached, potentially creating a repayment for the child (but note that the £100 rule still applies where parents settle funds).

 - Junior ISAs – Replacing the old Child Trust Funds, any child not eligible for a CTF can now hold a Junior ISA.
 Anyone can pay into the ISA, up to a maximum of £4,368 per year.
-The money is locked in until a child turns 18, meaning that the interest generated is not subject to the £100 rule.
+The money is locked in until the child turns 18, meaning that the interest generated is not subject to the £100 rule.

-- Pensions – Kick start a child’s pension early by investing up to £3,600 gross per year (£240 net per month) on their behalf.
+- Pensions – Kick-start a child’s pension early by investing up to £3,600 gross per year (£240 net per month) on their behalf.
 Pension rules allow anyone to start a pension for a child.